bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/macos.md

 ## Install Node & Yarn {#node}

 Node is a Javascript runtime that can execute on a server or development machine.
 Yarn is a package manager for Node packages.
 You'll need Node and Yarn in order to install and use Webpack, the frontend asset compiler that runs alongside Bridgetown.
+Yarn is also used along with Concurrently and Browsersync to spin up a live-reload development server.

 The easiest way to install Node and Yarn is via Homebrew (which should already be installed after following the instructions above).